crotha bothy solitary retreat hut

 what to bring

-Walking boots, waterproofs, and warm clothing, as well as all writing / reading materials you might need.
+Walking boots, waterproofs, and warm clothing, a towel, as well as all writing / reading materials you might need.

 Between 1st December and 1st April snow can limit access to the Bothy.
 Between these dates it is advisable to only bring what you can carry as we cannot guarantee gaining vehicular access, even by quad bike.
 At other times of the year we will normally be able to take your things up and down on the quad bike.

-You do not need to bring meditation mats/cushions etc, yoga equipment or food (though you might want to bring your own treats).
+You do not need to bring meditation mats/cushions etc, yoga equipment, bed linen or food (though you might want to bring your own treats).

 Food is supplied from our standard supplies.
 If you have special requirements please contact the office in advance of arrival.